iremayduman/iremayduman/README.md

 ### Hi there 👋

-I am studying mechatronic engineering at Marmara University .
+I am studying Mechatronic Engineering at Marmara University .

 <!-- Working as a software engineer to make the system more functional, which has millions of users from thousands of organisations.